Steps to Prepare for a Wildfire Emergency

 If you live in fire-prone states, this destructive force of nature must be part of your family emergency planning.
 While you can’t stop a fire that is raging, there are things you can do to protect your family and your property.

-Set up defense zones to limit the source of fuel on and around your home.
-Build defensible space between your home and its surrounding trees, shrubs, grass, or wildland.
-This space is needed to slow or stop the spread of wildfire and it helps protect your home from catching fire—either from embers, direct flame contact, or radiant heat.
+Setting up defense zones (Defense Zone Midigation) limits the source of fuel on and around your home.
+Building defensible space between your home and its surrounding trees, shrubs, grass, or wildland creates space needed to slow or stop the spread of wildfire, and helps protect your home from catching fire - either from embers, direct flame contact, or radiant heat.
 It also gives firefighters the space to work to defend your home.
-You do this by setting up 3 distinct defense zones around your home.
+This is done by setting up 3 distinct defense zones around your home.

 This zone extends 5 feet from buildings, structures, decks, etc., and requires the most vigilant work to reduce wildfire hazards.
 It includes the area under and around all attached decks and requires the most stringent wildfire fuel reduction.
 The ember-resistant zone is designed to keep fire or embers from igniting materials that can spread the fire to your home.